mnestorov/chatgpt-text-processor/README.md

     - #### **For macOS/Linux:**

-        - Open a terminal and run the following command:
+        - Open a terminal and run the following command:from tiktoken import TokenCounts

             ```
             echo $PATH